 (All gone.
 But not forgotten: these hazardous materials can be safely stored off-campus; ceremonies and visits postponed can be rescheduled.)

-Further, there were three actual open protests on the bases against the Hegseth diktat, in DOD schools in Germany and Belgium: they were small, peaceful, and mostly by the young.
+Further, few now remember, but there were three actual open protests on the bases against the Hegseth diktat, in DOD schools in Germany and Belgium: they were small, peaceful, and mostly by the young.
 They signaled a truth learned by many career military families —commanders come and go.

 But the actual Crusades look different to other eyes: Muslims see in them two centuries of bloody Christian invasions aimed at removing Jerusalem from Islamic control, and note that they all ultimately failed in their mission.